jhaand/house2_luna_program/README.md

 The TF-luna connects to a NodeMCU with and ESP32S.
 I use PlatformIO to program the ESP32.

-It uses the TFLI2C library by Bud Ryerson.
-You can find it here: https://github.com/budryerson/TFLuna-I2C
+It uses the TFLI2C library by Bud Ryerson. (@budryerson) You can find it here: https://github.com/budryerson/TFLuna-I2C